1313e/CMasher/docs/source/user/usage.rst

     Qualitative and miscellaneous colormaps are never sorted on their lightness profiles and solely use the last step.

-Additionally, by using :pycode:`plot_profile=True`, one can plot the lightness profile of all colormaps (except those that are classified as 'qualitative') on top of their grey-scaled versions, allowing for quick performance comparisons between colormaps.
+Additionally, by using :pycode:`plot_profile=True`, one can plot the lightness profile of all colormaps (except those that are classified as 'qualitative') on top of their gray-scaled versions, allowing for quick performance comparisons between colormaps.
 For those that want to show a colormap overview on a page that usually uses dark mode or simply want to have a dark background instead of a white background in the overview, one can enable dark mode in the overview by using :pycode:`dark_mode=True`.
 An example of dark mode is shown in the :ref:`cmap_overview_categories` overview.
 And, finally, one can set the title that is displayed at the top of the colormap overview with the `title` argument, which by default is set to :pycode:`"Colormap Overview"`.